ranfysvalle02/blog-drafts/llm-agg.md

 2. **Uncertainty in Predictions:** Despite the sophistication of the analysis, there will always be a degree of uncertainty in investment predictions.
 The future performance of any investment is influenced by a complex interplay of various factors, some of which may be difficult to quantify or predict accurately.

-3. **Potential for Bias:** Both financial data and LLMs can be susceptible to biases.
-If the data used for training is inaccurate or incomplete, it can lead to biased models, potentially skewing the investment recommendations.
+3. **Potential for Bias:** Both financial data and LLMs can be susceptible to biases, potentially skewing the investment recommendations.

 To address these limitations: